 Does your child perform at the same level in all types of activities?
 Do you?
 All people perform better in some areas and worse in others.
 How can a single score describe these differences?
 It can’t.

 Let me give you an example.
 Suppose a store manager filled one brown bag with 5 apples, 3 oranges, and 1 pear.
-He filled another with 3 lemons, 5 limes and 4 grapes.
+He filled another with 3 lemons, 5 limes, and 4 grapes.
 He stapled the bags shut and labeled the first “9 fruits” and labeled the second “12 fruits.”
 When you come into the store and see these two bags, which is better?
 Which will make a better apple pie?
 It is hard to say without opening the bags.
 The labels on the bags are useless.
 Yet we accept the IQ score imposed on people as having some sort of meaning.

 Significant Abilities Are Not Captured by IQ Tests

-IQ Test Development has a Problematic History
+IQ Test Development Has a Problematic History

 In 1904, Alfred Binet was asked by the French Ministry of Education to develop a test that would help them identify students who might have learning problems.
-Despite Binet’s objections, his test was labeled as a tool toward obtaining an Intelligence Quotient from individuals.
-Binet argued that intelligence is not a fixed quantity, but can change and increase.
+Despite Binet’s objections, his test was labeled as a tool for obtaining an Intelligence Quotient from individuals.
+Binet argued that intelligence is not a fixed quantity but can change and increase.
 He also refrained from claiming that his test was a measurement of intelligence at all.

-Goddard’s adaptation of the Binet test to determine IQ was also enthusiastically used to screen foreign immigrants.
+Goddard’s adaptation of the Binet test to determine IQ was also used to screen foreign immigrants.
 The testing caused him to conclude that, for example, 87 percent of Russian immigrants were morons.
-Of course it didn’t take into account that they were giving a test in English, with questions based on American cultural assumptions, to people who could barely, if at all, speak English.
+Of course, it didn’t take into account that they were giving a test in English, with questions based on American cultural assumptions, to people who could barely, if at all, speak English.
 Vast numbers of immigrants were deported in 1913 and 1914 because of this test.

 Later, this test was “improved” at Stanford University to become the Stanford-Binet test that is still used today.
 Nearly all intelligence tests today are based on this one test, which was never proven to actually test intelligence or even define it.